She Belongs to Me: Musical style

 Any perceived or imagined bitterness in the lyrics is offset by the gentleness of Dylan's singing and the delicacy of the accompaniment.
 Most people would not see any bitterness in these lyrics.
 The song is in a symmetrical 12-bar blues form.
 Music critic Robert Shelton has described the song as having a melody that is gentle, with relaxed phrasing and a swaying, waltz-like rhythm, although it does not use the 3/4 time signature of a waltz but rather a 4/4 time signature.
+The song is written in the key of A major, with a repeating chord progression of I, IV, and II.

 Critical reception

 In its contemporary review of the single release, Cash Box described it as a "feelingful blue shuffler."

-In a 2005 reader's poll reported in Mojo, She Belongs to Me was listed as the #98 all time Bob Dylan song, and a similar poll of artists ranked the song #53.
+In a 2005 reader's poll reported in Mojo, "She Belongs to Me" was listed as the #98 all time Bob Dylan song, and a similar poll of artists ranked the song #53.
 In 2002, Uncut listed it as the #14 all time Bob Dylan song.